-Cranberry sauce is one of those obligatory side dishes on Thanksgiving along with sweet potato, mashed potato, green bean casserole…
+Cranberry sauce is one of those obligatory side dishes on Thanksgiving (my go-to is this Brandy Cranberry Sauce!).

 Now I don’t know if it’s just our family or if you can say the same for yours, but after a couple of days of reheating and gobbling up leftovers, EVERYTHING else is gone except for the cranberry sauce.

 There is inexplicably ALWAYS some leftover even though every single person puts it on their plate.
+We are always left wondering what to do with that extra sweet and tart deliciousness.

 Enter this Leftover Cranberry Sauce Cosmo—the deep red fancy and festive drink you’ll want to enjoy all year round.
 And the new approach to the classic Cosmopolitan that (dare I say it?) may even taste better than the original.
 We will let you be the judge of that.

-Leftover Cranberry Sauce Cosmo Tips & Tricks
+Leftover Cranberry Sauce Cosmo Ingredient Highlights

-Using a fresh lime brings that fresh citrus taste you need to balance out the sweet and tangy cranberry sauce.
-Usually, you can get 1 tablespoon of lime juice out of 1/2 of a lime.
+Fresh lime juice goes a long way in this recipe!
+Usually, you can get 1 tablespoon of lime juice out of ½ of a lime.

 You can put the sugar on a plate, in a shallow bowl, or easiest of all—use a cocktail rimmer.